 All excuses must be received within two (2) school days of the student's return.
-Only two (2) parent notes will be accepted during a 9-week period.
+Only two (2) parent notes will be accepted during a 9-week period, unless student has a completed SCCSD health package with Physician's signature.